FEMA Aid Received for December 2015 Storm

-This week we learned that Multnomah County Drainage District and Sandy Drainage Improvement Company, two of the LRC partners, received $46,000 from the Federal Emergency Management Agency to help cover costs associated with December 2015 storms.
+This week we learned that Multnomah County Drainage District and Sandy Drainage Improvement Company, two of LRC’s partners, received $46,000 from the Federal Emergency Management Agency to help cover costs associated with December 2015 storms.

 - The Phase 1 Levee Engineering Assessment for MCDD and SDIC is nearly finalized and will be released in the next few days.

 - Portland hosted the 2016 Disaster Relief Trials this past weekend to underscore the importance of bikes in a post-disaster scenario.